rafalkola/language-ai-bot/DEVELOPMENT.md

 ### Learning Progress Flow
 1. User interactions are analyzed for language patterns
-2. Progress metrics are calculated in `language_utils.py`
+2. Progress metrics are calculated based on these interactions
 3. User profile is updated with new metrics
 4. Dashboard displays updated progress